Table of Contents

 - The local directory listings are now getting preferences in the web results making it a successful search strategy for Google SERP.

-- Pigeon was integrated deeper into the previous algorithm that leveraged Google’s capabilities to include hundreds of ranking signals that it uses.
+- Pigeon update was integrated deeper into the previous algorithm that leveraged Google’s capabilities to include hundreds of ranking signals that it uses.

 - This also gave way to other features such as knowledge graph, spelling correction, synonyms and many more.